Definably amenable groups in Continuous logic: Randomizations

 \section{Randomizations}

 In this section, we prove that the randomization or first-order definably amenable groups are extremely definably amenable.
 This generalizes the results from Berenstein and Mu\~noz \cite{berenstein2021definable} that was restricted to dependent groups.
+In particular, this gives us new examples of extremely definably amenable groups.

+Let us recall briefly the construction of randomizations.
+For a more detailed exposition, we refer the reader to \cite{ben2009randomizations}:

 Fix $(\Omega, B, \mu)$ a probability space and $L$ a first-order language.